A copy of your valid passport

 Based on this information, if you meet our requirements, we will forward you a letter of acceptance and a SEVIS generated I-20, and other enrollment materials.
 Then you:

-1. Check the I-20 for errors and contact us to correct them
+Check the I-20 for errors and contact us to correct them if there are any errors.

 – If you are an Indian citizen, complete the following U.S. Visa forms:

-NOTE: these exact specifications are mentioned on the DS-156.
+NOTE: the exact passport photo specifications are mentioned on the DS-156.

 Look here for the nearest U.S. Embassy office near you